jupyterlab/jupyterlab/README.md

 #### conda

 Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.
-Conda packages and distributes software for any language, and by default uses the Anaconda repository managed by Anaconda Inc. To install conda please [see the conda installation instructions](https://conda.io/docs/user-guide/install/index.html).
+Conda packages and distributes software for any language, and by default uses the Anaconda repository managed by Anaconda Inc. To install conda, please [see the conda installation instructions](https://conda.io/docs/user-guide/install/index.html).

 Use [`conda`](https://anaconda.org/conda-forge/jupyterlab), and install with the command: